 The central position can be used for larger vessels requiring maximum clearance.
+This is also suitable for larger vessels in a strong westerly giving more clearance from the Russell shallows.
 Note however that the further out into the bay, even by a small distance, exposes the vessel to more ocean swell.

+Any NEIy swell has an effect at the outer anchorages.
 The pilot will provide up-to-date advice on the day.